 For those with chronic lung disease, finding the latest lung disease news can be tough.
 Few medical publications cover this topic regularly.
-That’s why we at the Lung Institute search the internet for the latest lung disease news stories, lifestyle tips and stem cell therapy developments – so you don’t have to.
+That’s why we at the Lung Institute search the internet for the latest lung disease news stories, lifestyle tips and cellular therapy developments – so you don’t have to.

 Can’t sleep through the night?
 Try a Siesta